Online Safety and Digital safeguarding

-With technology usage even more prevalent at this time, E-safety is a vital part of children’s life and education in today’s ever-growing digital world and is rooted in their computing curriculum at our school.
+With technology usage even more prevalent at this time, online safety is a vital part of children’s life and education in today’s ever-growing digital world and is rooted in their computing curriculum at our school.

-As a school, we feel that engaging and supporting parents and children improve their own understanding of e-safety issues is of great importance, so they can learn to use and support each other when using the internet and all digital media, in a safe and secure way.
+As a school, we feel that engaging and supporting parents and children improve their own understanding of online safety issues is of great importance, so they can learn to use and support each other when using the internet and all digital media, in a safe and secure way.

 As part of the wider curriculum, access to the internet is given to the children in teacher supervised lessons and is strictly monitored by Senior Leadership.

-We strongly believe that the use of the Internet and email is hugely worthwhile and an essential learning tool for our pupils as they grow up in the modern world.
+We strongly believe that the use of the Internet and online communication is hugely worthwhile and an essential learning tool for our pupils as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
-Our school internet access provider operates the Barracuda filtering system that restricts access to inappropriate materials.
+Our school internet access provider operates the Smoothwall filtering system that restricts access to inappropriate materials.
 Children are also educated through the Computing curriculum on how to report any inappropriate material.
-All children in school are encouraged to follow the SMART rules to keep themselves safe online. (an image of these rules can be found below)
+All children in school are encouraged to apply their learning into their everyday lives.

-As part of promoting Esafety in school, during the Spring term, years 1-6 complete a full unit of Esafety learning including Health and relationships education.
-Dvery year in February, we take part in “safer internet day”, which all children are involved in and we also invite parents/carers to join us with this too.
+As part of promoting online safety in school, during the Spring term, all year groups complete a full unit of online safety learning including Health and relationships education. every year in February, we take part in “safer internet day”, which all children are involved in and we also invite parents/carers to join us with this too.
 Look at the safer internet day link in resources for more information on this.
 Safer Internet Day is designed to empower young people to take control of their digital lives.

 At the start of the school year, we send home An Acceptable Usage policy to parent/carers for them to sign and agree to.
 We also ask every child in KS2 to sign an Acceptable Use Agreement policy (AUP) so that we know they have read and understood our school’s rules on staying safe when using devices and the internet and KS1 to sign an adapted version for our younger children.

-Copies of these policies can be accessed below:
+Copies of this policy can be accessed below:

-Any breaches of this policy or E-safety concerns are taken extremely seriously, and steps are taken to prevent further occurrences – for more information on this, please read our Esafety policy that can be downloaded here.
+Any breaches of this policy or online safety concerns are taken extremely seriously, and steps are taken to prevent further occurrences – for more information on this, please read our online safety policy that can be found on our policies page.

 It is clearly evident how important the internet is to children at home – they use it to learn, play, socialise and express themselves.
 It’s a highly creative place of amazing opportunities and an excellent learning tool.
-However, the technology children use every day can seem complicated at times and you may worry about the risks your child can face online – such as cyber-bullying, contact from strangers or the possibility of them seeing or hearing illegal or inappropriate content.
+However, the technology children use every day can seem complicated at times and you may worry about the risks your child can face online – such as cyber-bullying, contact from strangers,spam and phishing and the possibility of them seeing or hearing illegal or inappropriate content.

 Creating a comfortable environment and creating a place for dialogue to discuss any of these issues is a great starting point, a child knowing they can approach you about these issues is more likely to speak out about them.
 To support you with this here are a few things you can do: